 DDM Documentation

-DDM (Data Donation Module) is an open-source Django/web application that helps researchers to set up data donation projects and to collect data donations for academic research.
+DDM (Data Donation Module) is an open-source Django/web application that researcher can use to set up data donation projects and to collect data donations for academic research.

 It is developed by the Media Use and Effects Division at the University of Zurich.
 The Data Donation Module is embedded in the Data Donation Lab, a larger initiative of the University of Zurich and the Digital Society Initiative to strengthen the exchange about the topic of data donations and promote this data collection approach.
 For more information, visit https://datadonation.uzh.ch.